-Compare and contrast Second Place Is for Losers, Reassigned to Antarctica, Kicked Upstairs, and Lonely at the Top.
+Compare and contrast The Creon, Second Place Is for Losers, Reassigned to Antarctica, Kicked Upstairs, and Lonely at the Top.
 See also Vice President Who? for a completely different kind of joyless second-tier position.

 - In Afro Samurai, one of the driving plot points is that owner of the Number Two Headband is the only one who can challenge the owner of the Number One Headband, since having the Number One Headband theoretically makes you the biggest badass in the world.
 However, anyone can challenge the owner of the Number Two Band, and in fact must do so to get the Number One.
 As such, the Number Two headband makes Afro a magnet for trouble as soon as he gets it.